YangusKhan/restaurant-code-challenge/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [express-generator-typescript](https://github.com/seanpmaxwell/express-generator-typescript).

+This repository is a monorepo that uses `lerna` with `yarn` workspaces to install dependencies and run scripts. `lerna` is saved as a devDependency in the root `package.json`.

 ## Available Scripts

 In the project directory, you can run: